-OfficeReports contains a formula editor, which allows users to formulate the content of derived variables.
-When marking one of the following Categories or Variables the formula editor can be used edit the related formula:
+OfficeReports contains a formula editor, which makes it easier to create formulas for derived variables.
+The formula editor can be used edit the formula for:

 - Categories in derived categorical variables

 Formulas for categories have to result in a boolean value (true or false)!
 If an expression resulting in a boolean value is used for a numerical derived variable, true will result in value '1' and false will result in value '0'.

 Below we will explain how to reference categories and variables and which operators you can use:

 Categories are referenced by separating the variable name and the category name with a dot, all of which is contained in square brackets [ ].
 For example, [Gender.Male]

 “!Observed” and “!Missing” can be used to reference all observations or all ‘missing’ observations for a variable: